chaseofthejungle/intro-to-jar-files/README.md

 | **java -jar app.jar** | Runs a .jar applet, using the manifest header of the Main-Class. |

 <br /><br />
+**Manifest files** contain essential data about the files packaged within JARs.
+This 'metadata' includes versioning, sealing, electronic signing, and other important values related to identification and the various advantages associated with .jar files.

+Upon creation of a JAR, a default manifest file is generated with a pathname of `META-INF/MANIFEST.MF`.
+Only one manifest file is permitted per JAR.

+<br /><br />
 Examples of APIs that integrate JAR files include:

 | API | Explanation |